fria-xyz/Service-Portfolio/README.md

 - Basic Troubleshooting

-## 📂 Proof of Service
+📂 Proof of Service

 Below are documented examples of completed services.

-### 💻 Laptop / PC Services
+💻 Laptop / PC Services

-**Windows Installation & System Setup**

-Installation, driver configuration, software setup, and system optimization.

-**Hardware Repair & Replacement**

-Diagnosis and replacement of faulty or damaged components.

-### 📡 Network Services

-**Router & Wi-Fi Setup**

-Router configuration, network setup, and connectivity troubleshooting.

----

-## 📸 Service Documentation
+📸 Service Documentation

-Photos and details of completed services are organized in this repository.

-> Customer information and other private details are excluded for privacy.

----

-## 📞 Contact
+📞 Contact

 For inquiries, quotations, or service requests, feel free to contact me.

----

-*Technical Service Portfolio*